 I read a story that Buddhists tell each other about a Tibetan mother who was a devout buddhist, and who had a son who traveled regularly to India on business.

-Before a trip the son was going to take to India, his mother asked him to please bring her back something that she could use as a symbol of devotion, to help her progress in her spiritual practice.
+Before his next business trip, his mother asked her son to please bring her back something that she could use as a symbol of devotion, to help her progress in her spiritual practice.
 India was the place, after all, where the Buddha himself had lived, and many bodhisattvas and sages had lived and taught there.

 The son went to India and forgot to get her anything.
 He told her so when he returned.

 When he was about to go to India again, his mother came to him and said that if he does not bring her something back from India, that it will kill her.
-She told her son that he will watch his own mother die right before his own eyes if he fails to bring her something from India that she could use to help her develop her own practice on her spiritual path.
+She told her son that he will watch his own mother commit suicide right before his eyes if he fails to bring her something from India that she could use to help her develop her own practice on her own spiritual path.

-While ending his trip to India, the son was about to leave when he remembered what his mother asked of him, and so he quickly looked around for something that he could give her.
-He saw a dead dog, rotting by the side of the road.
-He went up to the rotting dog carcass, swatted the flies away, and pulled out a tooth from the dead dog’s mouth.
+He saw a dead dog carcass, rotting by the side of the road.
+He went up to it, swatted the flies away, and pulled out a tooth from the dead dog’s mouth.
 He washed it off in a nearby mud puddle.

-She was able to generate so much love, devotion, and compassion because of her belief in the Buddha’s tooth that she achieved enlightenment in one lifetime.
+She was able to generate so much love, so much devotion, and so much compassion because of her belief in the Buddha’s tooth that she achieved enlightenment in one lifetime.